mapokapo/simecs/README.md

 #### Schedules

 Schedules are a way to group systems together and run them at specific times.
-The ECS library comes with 2 schedules built-in: `UPDATE_SCHEDULE`, which runs systems every frame, and `STARTUP_SCHEDULE`, which runs systems once at the start of the ECS library.
+SimECS comes with 2 schedules built-in: `UPDATE_SCHEDULE`, which runs systems every frame, and `STARTUP_SCHEDULE`, which runs systems once at the start.

 You can create your own schedules by extending the `Schedule` class.